 Viewer, Jane used these tropes:

-Abusive Parent: Mrs Reed is Jane's aunt who she grew up with.
+Abusive Parent: Mrs Reed is Jane's aunt, with whom she grew up.
 Jane's comments about her hint that she's emotionally abusive to her.

 Adorably Precocious Child: Adele Rochester, who works all the time for her futile homework assignment (though she's fond of learning), knows all about art forms of the twentieth century, speaks French and uses Latin in her tweets.
 She's very responsible, knows what she wants, and Jane says she kind of tutors herself.
 As is typical for precocious children, her family situation is complicated.
 She surely knows a lot, but sometimes has troubles to contextualize it and can come off as a weird kid.
 She's very nice to Jane, who is concerned that she doesn't have toys or play dates.